 To know more visit our section about the history of Torremolinos.

 Tourism in Torremolinos

-San Miguel street, situated in Torremolinos’ old quarter, is a must-visit place for every tourist.
-Along this street you’ll find plenty of shops and establisments to eat and drink, and ends with a downhill that leads to the beach, passing by the old Tower of the MIlls.
+San Miguel Street, situated in Torremolinos’ old quarter, is a must-visit place for every tourist.
+Along this street you’ll find plenty of shops and establishments to eat and drink, and it ends with a downhill that leads to the beach, passing by the old Tower of the Mills.

 Amongst Torremolinos attractions we’ll find the Aqualand water park and the Crocodile park, a zoo dedicated to reptiles.